ikethepike/johan_worker_demo/README.md

 - ensure that redis instance is up and running (in wsl on windows)
 - navigate to `http://localhost:8000/worker` and the view will dispatch worker jobs
 - after processing is done, open database and records should be listed

+## Key files

+The wrapper for this demo project is `Django`, which is an [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+I'm using it here to have a basic scaffold and functionality to build on.
+As of such, a lot of the files here are largely unrelated to the nuts and bolts of our workers, the main files to explore are:

+- `worker_demo/views.py`
+- `worker_demo/tasks.py`
+- `players/models.py`

+In `tasks.py`, I've commented out an synchronous function call to process our rows.
+I would recommend toggling between these to see the difference in performance.